cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

    * Programmer effort/costs/time
    * ...

-Covering these topics is beyond the scope of this tutorial, however interested readers can obtain a quick overview in the *Introduction to Parallel Computing tutorial*.

 In general though, in order for a program to take advantage of Pthreads, it must be able to be organized into discrete, independent tasks which can execute concurrently.
 For example, if *routine1* and *routine2* can be interchanged, interleaved and/or overlapped in real time,